Success as a Cat

 Years ago, Olivia Felini was homeless.

 Now she is the president of a company.
-And she has achieved fame as a published author. [ See the link to her article below ].
+And she has achieved fame as a published author. [ See the links to her article and her book below ].

 So Olivia feels contented, knowing she has done well.